 Data pipelines keep data flowing throughout businesses.
 They’re critical to the daily operations of companies in many industries.
-But how do you build a data pipeline?
+But how do you build a Real-Time data pipeline?

 There’s no one-size-fits-all answer: every business is unique, as are its data needs.
 As a result, the way every business chooses to build data pipelines will be different.

-If you’re reading this article, you’ve likely been tasked with creating a data pipeline for your company.
+If you’re reading this article, you’ve likely been tasked with creating a real-time data pipeline for your company.
 Perhaps you just joined a data or IT team.

 Or perhaps you’re trying to decide if your company needs to hire a data engineer (or a team of them) to complete this task, outsource it, or if you can purchase a pre-made solution.